fiveisprime/lookout/README.md

 // Unwatch the object's properties using disregard. disregard(something);
 ```

+## Browser support

+Lookout does not support Internet Explorer 6 or 7.
+All other browsers and
+versions are supported.

 ## Examples
 Lookout allows you to subscribe to change notifications on an object for things